fizzed/rocker/README.md

  * `javaVersion` is the Java version you'd like your templates compile & runtime compatible with.
 Defaults to the Java version of the JVM executing maven (e.g. "1.8").

+ * `optimize` determines if hot reloading support will be removed from the generated templates.
+False by default.

- * `extendsClass` is the class that all templates should extend.
+ * `extendsClass` is the class that all template implementations should extend.
     Useful for application-specific intermediate classes that you'd like all templates to extend.
+    Defaults to Rocker's default.

+ * `extendsModelClass` is the class that all template models should extend.
+    Useful for application-specific intermediate classes that you'd like all template models to extend.
     Defaults to Rocker's default.

  * `discardLogicWhitespace` determines whether whitespace in templates that is